-Short Tit tle: Re structure Civil Contempt.
-(Public)

-Sponsors S:

-Referred to:

-February 25, 1999

-A DILL TO DE ENTITLED

-ANI AC T TO A BILL TO BE ENTITLED

-ESTABLISH A LIMIT ON THE TIME A PERSON CAN BE ED FOR CIVIL CONTEMPT.
+AN ACT TO ESTABLISH A LIMIT ON THE TIME A PERSON CAN BE IMPRISONED FOR CIVIL CONTEMPT.

-sembly of North Carolina enacts:
+The General Assembly of North Carolina enacts:

-THE GEH on 1.
+Section 1.
 G.S.
 5A-21 reads as rewritten:

-"8 5A -2 1 contempt; imprisonment to compel compliance.
+"§ 5A-21.
+Civil contempt; imprisonment to compel compliance.

-(a) re to comply with an order of a court is a continuing civil contempt as
+(a) Failure to comply with an order of a court is a continuing civil contempt as long as:

-long as: 1 and te to comply with an order of a court is a continuing eight contempt as

-iong us.
-(1) The order remains in force;

-(2) The purpose of the order may still be served by compliance with the

-() order; and order;

-(2a) The noncompliance by the person to whom the order is directed is

-willful; and

-(3) The person to whom the order is directed is able to comply with the

-order or is able to take reasonable measures that would enable him the
+- (1) The order remains in force; - (2) The purpose of the order may still be served by compliance with the order; and order; - (2a) The noncompliance by the person to whom the order is directed is willful; and - (3) The person to whom the order is directed is able to comply with the order or is able to take reasonable measures that would enable him the person to comply with the order.